Why You Should Optimize WordPress by Fixing Your Images First

 Not only will the Smush Pro CDN deliver your images at lightning fast speeds, our CDN will also serve up the perfect size image for your users.
 In other words, leave the scaling to us!
 And with lazy loading and the ability to convert your images to next-gen formats, Smush Pro has everything you need to help you make your WordPress site faster.

-If your WordPress site is slow or your images aren’t showing up, you can try a free 7-day trial of Smush Pro to see if it helps.Tags:
+If your WordPress site is slow or your images aren’t showing up, you can try Smush Pro for free to see if it helps.Tags: